antbucc/ComposableGenAI/README.md

-# ComposableGenAi
+# PromptDeck

+- **Prompt**: Indicates the focus on creating and managing prompts for generative AI.
+- **Deck**: Suggests a collection of cards, each representing a portion of the workflow, emphasizing the modular and organized approach of the platform.

+The **PromptDeck** platform has the goal of simplifying the process of prompt engineering through an easy-to-use, card-based interface.
-ComposableGenAi is a project designed to utilize generative AIs for general tasks.
+**PromptDeck**  is a project designed to utilize generative AIs for general tasks.
 This repository contains both the backend and frontend components.

 ## Table of Contents